 3.2.1.
 Scheduled Maintenance.

 3.2.1.2.
-Long-term maintenance or modifications that require facilities out of service for extended periods are conducted during winter maintenance period, December 16–March 31.
+Long-term maintenance or modifications that require facilities out of service for extended periods are conducted during winter maintenance period, beginning as early as the Monday of the 3rd week of December through –March 31.

 COMMENTS: